node-red/designs/designs/flow-testing/README.md

 This flow testing needs to be run on the CLI for targeting to run automatically on Travis CI when receiving a pull request on GitHub.
 When running a command like `grunt test-flow`, Node-RED runs flow testing then outputs each result such as the existing Mocha tests.

 [H.N.]
-Node-RED provides command line option for running test suitesfor CLI testing.
+Node-RED provides command line option for running test suites for CLI testing.
 `-t test1,test2,...` runs test suites `test1`, `test2`, ....

+## Extending Actions

+Flow testing supports addition of test actions using [plugin mechanism]([designs/plugins.md at master · node-red/designs · GitHub](https://github.com/node-red/designs/blob/master/designs/plugins.md)).
+It would be useful for adding actions:

+- testing files,

+- taking screenshot of Node-RED editor,

+- testing GUI interactions,

+- ...

 ## Concerns

-- How to test dashboard nodes from flow testing? (it may be impossible)
+- How to test dashboard nodes from flow testing? (it may be impossible) → Use plugin support of actions for controlling GUI
 - We will add how to run on the CLI. (arguments, example, etc)

+## Implementation Note

+Look over [here](ImplementationNote.md) for implementation notes.

 ## History

+- 2021-12-08 - Add extension mechanism and implementation note.
+Refine events definition.
 - 2021-05-28 - Updated proposal
 - 2020-07-17 - Add Concepts section
 - 2020-06-09 - Add requirements
 - 2020-04-13 - Updated proposal
-- 2020-01-31 - Initial proposal###
+- 2020-01-31 - Initial proposal